Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Stay connected

-To stay updated on the status of marijuana policy reform in Michigan, be sure to subscribe to MPP's alerts, if you haven't done so already.
+To stay updated on the status of marijuana policy reform in Michigan and federally, be sure to subscribe to MPP's alerts, if you haven't done so already.